Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 • Nasal Discharge: Kittens with upper respiratory bacterial infections may have a milky-colored nasal discharge of mucus and pus.

-• Stopped Eating: As we shared above, if a kitten stops eating, call your vet immediately.
+• Stopped Eating: If a kitten stops eating, call your vet immediately.

 • Trouble Breathing: If your kitten seems to have trouble breathing, it’s also important to call your vet as soon as possible.